BLBX-7/ET0731_Brian_Keegan_TaiRong/3. TR64 Compliances/4_TR64_compliance_checklist.md

 Azure SQL database has a event logging service which allows administrators to see the history of activities taking place within the server

-## Attack Surface 4: ThingSpeak cloud
+## Attack Surface 4: ThingSpeak MQTT Broker

+- TR 64 : MT-01 **[done]**

+	- Strong password policies

+In order to publish or subscribe to an MQTT broker, the client has to provide generated strong username and password for authentication and authorization.

 - TR 64 : NP-04 **[done]**